TMElyralab/MuseTalk/README.md

 ## Model
 ![Model Structure](assets/figs/musetalk_arc.jpg)
 MuseTalk was trained in latent spaces, where the images were encoded by a freezed VAE.
 The audio was encoded by a freezed `whisper-tiny` model.
 The architecture of the generation network was borrowed from the UNet of the `stable-diffusion-v1-4`, where the audio embeddings were fused to the image embeddings by cross-attention.

+Note that although we use a very similar architecture as Stable Diffusion, MuseTalk is distinct in that it is `Not` a diffusion model.
+Instead, MuseTalk operates by inpainting in the latent space with `a single step`.

 ## Cases
 ### MuseV + MuseTalk make human photos alive！